kbrw/sweet_xml/README.md

   * `~x"//some/path"k`

-     'k' stands for (K)eyword.
+     'k' stands for (k)eyword.
 This forces `xpath/2` to return a Keyword instead of a Map.

   * `~x"//some/path"el` - mix of the above